Back to Peafowl Articles

 Corid.
 Corid is used to treat coccidiosis in peafowl.

 Mix 1 teaspoon per gallon of drinking water.
-Leave with the birds 4 to 5 days.
+Medicate birds 4 to 5 days.

 Sulmet powder: Sulmet is used to treat coccidiosis in peafowl.

 Mix 2 tablespoons per gallon of drinking water.
-Medicate the birds with this dose for 2 days.
+Medicate first 2 days with this dosage.

 Mix 1 tablespoon per gallon of drinking water.
-Medicate with this dose for 4 additional days.
+Medicate for 4 additional days with this dosage.

 NFZ puffer for cattle.
 This product is good for eye problems in peafowl.

-“Puff “ this product directly into the eye with the eyelids held open.
+“Puff “directly into the eye with the eyelids held open.

 Flagel Flagel is used to treat Blackhead in peafowl.